 You'll take part in student-centred learning, such as workshops, group debates, self-study units, individual presentations and interactive tutorials.
 You'll work independently during the research and literature review projects under the guidance of an academic supervisor.

 During the Cancer Technologies and Clinical Research module, there is the opportunity to select either the Home Office Licence Induction Course or Cancer Systems Biology Course.
 In the summer, the 25-week continuous research project gives you the practical experience of performing hypothesis-led translational research, which culminates in an oral presentation, written dissertation and a viva.

 Alongside the taught modules, students attend the Sheffield Cancer Research seminars which include question and answer sessions with the experts, and a series of professional skills development tutorials.

 Assessment is by a combination of written seen exams, oral and poster presentations, and written assignments.
 The research project is assessed by an oral presentation, a written dissertation and a viva voce exam.

 After successfully completing your course, you can pursue further training via a PhD.
 Alternatively past students have secured roles in medicine, medical writing, as a Research Assistant or Lab technician, as well as other roles within the healthcare industry.
 Graduates have also secured places on the NHS Scientist Training Programme.

 Within 6 months of completing the course, over 30% of our students have taken on a PhD, and over 10% have pursued a career in medicine; nearly 15% have secured roles within a lab setting.

+A 2:2 degree may be acceptable depending on an interview and assessment of your past achievements.
 Medical students can intercalate after completing three years of their medical degree.